gizinski-jacek/where-is-waldo/README.md

 Github repo can be found [here](https://github.com/gizinski-jacek/where-is-waldo).

-This repo is live on [Heroku](https://where-is-waldo-685893.herokuapp.com).
+Live demo can be found on [Heroku](https://where-is-waldo-685893.herokuapp.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).